ShiroDevv/Suzu.ts/README.md

 # Suzu

+### included compiled js if you wanted to work on that for some reason

 ## The bot that attempts to do everything!

 ### NOTE : This version of the bot is really early in development.
 The only additions so far is the website, documentation, and the mineflayer bot.